loupeteam/Omniverse_Beckhoff_Bridge_Extension/README.md

 This software is intended for use with NVIDIA Isaac Sim, which is subject to the [NVIDIA Omniverse License Agreement](https://docs.omniverse.nvidia.com/isaacsim/latest/common/NVIDIA_Omniverse_License_Agreement.html) for use and distribution.

+This software also relies on [pyads](https://github.com/stlehmann/pyads), which is licensed under the MIT license.